Thesavagecoder7784/Quant-Finance/News Sentiment Pipeline/README.md

     - NewsAPI: For broad news coverage related to specific tickers.
     - Reddit: Fetches discussions from financial subreddits (e.g., r/stocks, r/wallstreetbets), attempting to associate general news with relevant tickers.
     - Finviz (Basic Web Scraping): Extracts headlines for specific tickers directly from Finviz.
+    - yfinance: Fetches historical stock data for tickers.
 - Dual Sentiment Analysis: Applies two distinct sentiment models for robust analysis:
     - VADER (Valence Aware Dictionary and sEntiment Reasoner): A lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.
     - FinBERT: A transformer-based model (RoBERTa fine-tuned on financial text) designed for better accuracy in the financial domain.
 - Data Storage: Persists all raw headlines and their associated sentiment scores in an SQLite database (news_sentiment.db) for easy access and historical analysis.
 The architecture supports easy migration to PostgreSQL.
 - Daily Aggregates: Computes daily average sentiment scores for each ticker, providing a concise summary of sentiment trends.
 - Visualization Guidance: Visualizes the sentiment with different tickers using matplotlib and seaborn
+- Batch Processing: Efficiently processes headlines in batches for improved performance.
+- Modular Architecture: The project is structured into modular Python files for better organization and maintainability.

 ## Why it Matters
 Quantitative funds heavily rely on sentiment signals in systematic strategies.
 Understanding the collective mood expressed in financial news can provide valuable insights into market movements, enabling data-driven trading decisions.